Had I seen it before: No, but one of my besties is really into it so I’ve learned just enough to make sure I’m buying good merch for her.

 This is also one of those shows that seems to be a huge crowdpleaser without having as much respect from industry insiders.
 It’s been on for seven years, but its only Emmy nods are in things like best makeup and best special effects (which it certainly deserves).
 Its only SAG nods are for the stunt ensemble, not the primary actors.
 When it comes to acting, writing, directing, and the show as a whole, the awards are slim pickings.
 It has an 83 on Rotten Tomatoes which certainly is satisfactory but it’s also a good bit lower than Mad Men and Breaking Bad, both of which have a 94.
 So it seemed like a great opportunity to explore how the general public looks for different things in shows than those fancy pants people.

 What I liked: I think this one does a good job of defining the mythology of its universe without investing too much time in it.
 The show has zombies in it.
 The writers assume that you’re smart enough to understand this basic concept and don’t kick off the story with a lengthy voiceover of how we got to this point à la Zombieland (a movie I still enjoy, but I like the exposition of The Walking Dead better).
-There’s one brief conversation about halfway through the script that explains how people become zombies and that was enough.
+There’s one brief conversation about halfway through that explains how people become zombies and that was enough.
 By writing it this way, we get the sense that we are discovering this zombie-ridden world alongside Rick rather than reading a children’s picture book about Rick, and it works really well.

 I also like how the show explores the difficulties of watching a loved one become a zombie.
 We understand how the conflicts of a zombie apocalypse are more complex than “holy shit, how do we not die?”
 There’s also “how we do bring ourselves to shoot people, even if they’re not really people?” and “How do we deal with a loved one’s death when we don’t get proper closure because they keep walking around trying to kill us?”
 Special props to both Lennie James and Adrian Kali Turner who play Morgan and Duane Jones.
 Their performances really made these aspects shine through, and I actually found them more compelling than Rick or anything happening to Rick.